Managing Hazardous Waste

 SB 1215 - Electronic Waste Recycling Act of 2003: Covered Battery-Embedded Products

-• On or before August 1, 2027, and thereafter as specified, CalRecycle and DTSC will review the covered battery-embedded waste recycling fee applicable to covered battery-embedded products, making any fair and reasonable adjustments to the charge to ensure that there are enough reserves to fund the covered electronic waste recycling program established pursuant to the Act.
+• On or before August 1, 2027, CalRecycle and DTSC will review the covered battery-embedded waste recycling fee for CBEPs.
+Upon review, we will make fair and reasonable adjustments to the fee.
+This is done to ensure that there are enough reserves to fund the CEW Recycling Program.

 Frequently Asked Questions (FAQs)